vidyaavs/Tourism_Project/README.md

 # Tourism Package Prediction using MLOps

-Project Overview
+## Project Overview

 This project implements an end-to-end MLOps pipeline to predict whether a customer is likely to purchase a tourism package.
-The solution covers data registration, data preparation, model training, experiment tracking with MLflow, model deployment using Streamlit on Hugging Face Spaces, containerization with Docker, and CI/CD automation using GitHub Actions.
+The solution covers dataset registration, data preparation, model training, experiment tracking using MLflow, model deployment with Streamlit on Hugging Face Spaces, containerization using Docker, and CI/CD automation with GitHub Actions..

 ## Project Workflow